SebastianEscudero/interview-bot/NOTES.md

 Now in practice in an ai voice agent you'd call for the update once a call is done and make an AI analyze if we should update the world view or not.

-Super simple used assistant-ui for chat libraries it's a yc startup (https://www.assistant-ui.com/) ran gpt-4.1 for the underlying model and next for the framework to spin this up quickly.
+For development i used assistant-ui for chat libraries it's a yc startup (https://www.assistant-ui.com/) ran gpt-4.1 for the underlying model and next for the framework to spin this up quickly.

+Also as you test it out it edits the data/preliminary-view.json file with contradictions and new tools you mention.
+So if you want to test it from scratch each time revert it to it's original state (the one in the repository).

 Below is a little technical dive: